eNipu/academic-resume/content/project/dagdb/index.md

 summary: A database proxy application that enables users to perform SQL queries on encrypted data without storing the key to the database server.

-- Notable features of Gate DB:
-- data is always-on encryption(during communication, at rest, during processing).
-- The contents of the database are always encrypted and all queries are performed over encrypted data.
-- The encryption keys are not stored in the database.
-- It supports bring-your-own-key(BIOK)
-- data is never decrypted at the database side which is different from traditional database systems.

 tags:
 - Work